Riders pass Keene Creek Reservoir on Highway 66 (Green Springs Highway) on the Cascade Siskiyou Scenic Bikeway /

 Altitude Gain: 5,085 feet

 Interactive Map and Additional Ride Information: Visit Ride With GPS

 Additional Area Resources: RideOregonRide.com

-Bike campers can plan a two-day adventure by staying at one of several campgrounds near Hyatt Reservoir or Howard Prairie Lake.
+Bike campers can make this a multi-day ride by staying at Hyatt Reservoir or Howard Prairie Lake Resort.

 There are several great places to stay in Ashland including the Ashland Hills Hotel & Suites located less than a half mile from the designated route.
 For additional lodging ideas in Ashland, see our directory.

 Bike Friendly Businesses

 Howard Prairie Lake Resort and Ashland Hills Hotel & Suites are two of eight Ashland-area businesses that participate in Oregon's official Bike Friendly Business program.
 See the list and search for bike friendly businesses throughout the state.